kevinhayen/grandma3_fixture_to_presets/README.md

 works on **v1.8.8.2**

 ## New implemented features
+15-Jan-2023

+storing presets was only possible for directly patched fixtures, now we added the possibility to store values from fixtures patched within a "grouping fixture".
+This is currently possible when the grouping fixture is not patched within another grouping fixtures.

 18-Dec-2022

 A "preview" checkbox is added, which if enabled will only put values in programmer, without storing them.